How far would you go to grant one wish?Phantom Breaker

 - The Dragon: Infinity, Phantom's bodyguard.

-- Drop the Hammer: Itsuki's Weapon of Choice, Maggie.
+- Drop the Hammer: Itsuki's Weapon of Choice, a battle hammer named Maggie.

 - Dual Wielding: Yuzuha with Shoukaku and Zuikaku, a ninja blade and a kunai respectively.